ICRF Frequently Asked Questions

 May I submit more than two letters of support through the online system?

-No. The online system only two letters of support, alongside the separate dean’s letter.
+No. The online system only allows two letters of support, alongside the separate dean’s letter.

 Can I change my selected reference after I submitted a request?

 Yes.
 You are able to delete these entries if necessary.
-Please be aware that if you do so, an email is sent to that dean or faculty member with a notice that you have withdrawn that letter request.
+Please be aware that if you do so, recommenders will not be aware of the change and will no longer have access to the Recommendation site.
 Make sure you are confident in your selections so that unnecessary emails are not distributed.

 My application is complete except for receiving letters of support from my references.
 Can I submit my application?

 Yes.
-To “Save and finalize” your application, it is only required that you list the names and submit your requests for the letters.
+To submit your application, it is only required that you list the names and submit your requests for the letters.

 How much is the stipend?